gradle/gradle/design-docs/component-metadata.md

 ### Open issues

 - Dependency reports should indicate reasons for candidate selection (why other candidates were rejected).

-## Story: Build script targets versionSelection rule to particular module

-This story adds some convenience DSL to target a selection rule a particular group or module:

-### User visible changes

-    configurations.all {
-        resolutionStrategy {
-            componentSelection {
-                group "foo" { ComponentSelection selection ->
-                }
-                group "foo" module "bar" { ComponentSelection selection -> }
-                module "foo:bar" { ComponentSelection selection ->
-                }
-            }
-        }

-## Open issues

-- Component metadata rules get called twice when a cached version is found and an updated version is also found in a repository

 ## Story: Add Java API for component metadata rules